Sidecar Cocktail Recipe

 This article has links to products that we may make commission from.

-The Classic Sidecar is a cocktail that everyone can get behind.
+This is the Classic Sidecar Cocktail Recipe that everyone can get behind.
 It’s made with just three ingredients, which turn into one of the best cocktails you’ll ever sip.

 The ingredients in a Sidecar are brandy, orange liqueur, and lemon juice.
 The balance between sweet and sour is what makes this cocktail so satisfying.
 If you throw off the balance even a little bit, you’ll know it immediately.